Mathias Heinicke: Instruments

 Some of the violins by Heinicke are still in remarkably good condition on the market today.
 Nevertheless, their origin can seldom be proven without gaps in order to calculate a value date at the time of creation.
 However, violin dealer Martin Swan has received the bills and the accompanying letter for a Heinicke violin, which means that the value of the instrument can still be calculated today.

 The violin from 1931 shown here was sold for 1403 Czech crowns.
 The exchange rate of the Crown against the Reichsmark was 0.85 in 1932.
 This results in a price of around 1200 Reichsmark.
 This corresponded to the cost of living for half a year for a family of three in 1935.
-Converted to the cost of living 2016, this would result in a price of 20,000 EUR according to today's standard.
+Converted to the cost of living 2016, this would result in a price of €20,000 according to today's standard.

 Heinicke's violins were thus in the upper segment for orchestral musicians, both in 1935 and, adjusted for value adjustments, in 2016.